Ford Festiva: Kia Avella

 The version of the Festiva sold in Korea, from March 1994, was badged "Kia Avella".
-"Avella" was a made-up portmanteau word, combining aveo (Latin for "desire") and ella (Spanish for "she").
+"Avella" was a made-up portmanteau word, combining aveo (Latin for "desire") and ella (Spanish for "she") to create an equivalent phrase of "I want her".
 Available in sedan (Avella Delta), three-door and five-door hatchback body styles.
 Sales of the Kia Avella totalled 115,576 between 1994 and 1995 but dropped to only 27,850 in 1998.
 The Avella was primarily intended for export markets carrying Ford badging, as South Korean customers tended to prefer sedans over hatchbacks.
-It was sold in a very few export markets with Kia badging, such as Malta.
+It was sold in a very few export markets with Kia badging, such as Malta and Russia.
 The Kia Avella was discontinued in 1999 although production for some export markets continued until 2000; it and the Pride (first generation Festiva) were collectively replaced by the Kia Rio in 1999.

 All Avellas came standard with 13 inch wheels, a four-speaker stereo, heated rear glass, anti-lock brakes (ABS), driver's side airbag, and door impact beams.
 Optional equipment included air conditioning, power locks, power mirrors, power windows, folding rear seats, dimming interior mirror, a tachometer, and aluminum wheels.
 The Avella was the first South Korean car in its class to offer dual airbags and ABS-brakes.
 The Delta version received a slightly reworked front end from its hatchback siblings.

 While the standard Avellas received the 73 PS 1.3 liter Mazda B3 engine, higher spec versions were available both with an SOHC and a more powerful DOHC version of the 1.5 liter B5 engine.
 The 105 PS DOHC version was only available in the four-door Avella Delta.
 Five-speed manuals as well as three- or four-speed automatic transmissions were available.